Ben Lundt

-Benjamin Maximilian Lundt (born 24 September 1995) is a German footballer who plays as a goalkeeper for St. Louis City SC of Major League Soccer.
+Benjamin Maximilian Lundt (born 24 September 1995) is a German professional footballer who plays as a goalkeeper for St. Louis City SC of Major League Soccer.

 Career

 Lundt was selected by FC Cincinnati with the 37th selection in the 2019 MLS SuperDraft.

 On 9 February 2019, Lundt joined USL Championship side Louisville City FC on loan ahead of the 2019 season.

 On 6 May 2021, Lundt joined Phoenix Rising FC for the 2021 USL Championship season.

 Following the 2021 season, Cincinnati declined their contract option on Lundt.
-Lundt then signed a multi-year contract with Phoenix Rising FC on January 24, 2022.
+Lundt then signed a multi-year contract with Phoenix Rising FC on 24 January 2022.

-In January 2023, he joined St Louis City SC in Major League Soccer.
+In January 2023, he joined St. Louis City SC in Major League Soccer.